Chikuwaq/nextnanopy-wrapper/README.md

 # nextnanopy-wrapper
 The package `nnShortcuts` contains shortcut functions using nextnanopy features and simplifies the pre- and post-processing of nextnano simulations.

-The package `SweepHelper` is an object-oriented wrapper around nextnanopy.
-This class object facilitates preparing, running and post-processing nextnano sweep simulations by bridging the simulation inputs and outputs.
+The module `nnHelpers` is an object-oriented wrapper around nextnanopy.
+The class `SweepHelper` object facilitates preparing, running and post-processing nextnano sweep simulations by bridging the simulation inputs and outputs.

 ## How to use